wayke-se/components-react/README.md

 | displayBranchName         | string                    |                           |

 * Optional
+  * `marketCode` - Set the language, available options are SE and NO, default to SE.
   * `pathRoute` - If set, then if a item is clicked it will use the provided url and append the guid.
 Supports both relative and absolute.
   * `hashRoute` - If set to true, then if a item is clicked it will append #guid to the url (is not used if `pathRoute` is set).
   * `filterList` - Select what filters that should be visible and in whiched order, drivingWheel, price, mileage, modelYear, leasingPrice, businessLeasingPrice